• Skip to main content

 Thanksgiving is my favorite American holiday.
 It’s a day to count our blessings and be thankful for all of the goodness we have in our lives… especially given the challenges we’ve faced over the past few years.

-Thanksgiving has always been a day to be with family and loved ones, to prepare and enjoy beautiful food together.
-But like the last two years, some of us may be celebrating Thanksgiving 2022 alone or with smaller groups than we’re used to.
+Thanksgiving has always been a day to remember what we are thankful for, to be with family and loved ones, and to prepare and enjoy delicious food together.
+We love celebrating with family whenever we can all gather together. 🙂

-Here are six gifts that I like to reflect upon and be thankful for.
+Here are seven gifts that I like to reflect upon and be thankful for.

 My husband and I started making our own version of Thanksgiving dinner right after we got married.